angeloashmore/react-shopify-hooks/docs/README.md

 # react-shopify-hooks

-Collection of React hooks for interacting with the Shopify API.
+Collection of React hooks for interacting with the Shopify Storefront API.

 ## Install